albertkawmi/widget-sales-api/README.md

 ```
 `.env` is `.gitignore`d so it will not be committed to source control.
 This  means you'll need to add it on each machine you work on.

-After `npm run dev` Nodemon will listen for file changes and restart the local server automatically.
+After `yarn dev` Nodemon will listen for file changes and restart the local server automatically.

 ### Debugging
 The `--inspect` flag is used to enable debugging.
 You can use Chrome Dev tools for this:

-1. Start the dev server with `npm run dev`
+1. Start the dev server with `yarn dev`
 2. Navigate to chrome://inspect
 3. Click the 'inspect' link for your server under 'Remote Target'